Skip to main content

 Angiogenesis, the formation of new blood vessels, supports wound healing and improves oxygen delivery throughout the body, which can reduce cardiovascular events.
-This process relies on stem cells: neutral, regenerative cells that can develop into specialized cells, repair tissue, reduce inflammation and pain, and help fight disease.
+Stem cells fuel the angiogenetic process, making it possible.
+Stem cells are neutral, regenerative cells that can become specialized, repair tissue, reduce inflammation and pain, and assist in fighting disease.

 The chocolate-induced boost in stem cell production was largely attributed to its flavonol content, highlighting one of the many ways dark chocolate can benefit your body.
 Truly amazing!